OWinfreyATL/microsoft-graph-docs/api-reference/v1.0/resources/identitygovernance-lifecycleworkflows-overview.md

 While a workflow is in use, you may need to update execution conditions and tasks for a workflow.
 However, Lifecycle Workflows doesn't allow you to update these properties for an existing workflow.

-Instead of creating new workflows, use the workflowVersion resource type and it's associated methods to create and manage a new workflow version, based off an existing workflow object.
+Instead of creating new workflows, use the [workflowVersion resource type](identitygovernance-workflowversion.md) and it's associated methods to create and manage a new workflow version, based off an existing workflow object.
 The workflow version can have similar or a different set of tasks and execution conditions.

 ## Reports

 Lifecycle Workflows supports extensive reporting capabilities to track the status of workflow processing at the workflow run-level, task-level, and user-level.

-For more information about the reporting capabilities for Lifecycle Workflows, see the overview of Lifecycle Workflows reporting APIs
+For more information about the reporting capabilities for Lifecycle Workflows, see the [overview of Lifecycle Workflows reporting APIs](identitygovernance-lifecycleworkflows-reporting-overview.md).

 ## Extensions

 Sometimes, the built-in tasks may not be adequate to fulfill all your business scenarios.
 To extend your lifecycle management scenarios, Lifecycle Workflows supports defining custom tasks to integrate with external systems via Azure Logic Apps.
 For example, for a "leaver" scenario, you may also want to grant the user's manager access to the user's email account.

-Use the customTaskExtension resource type and its associated methods to define the settings for your Azure Logic App.
+Use the [customTaskExtension resource type](identitygovernance-customtaskextension.md) and its associated methods to define the settings for your Azure Logic App.

 ## Settings

-Each tenant defines a tenant-wide schedule when all scheduled workflows are run.
+Each tenant defines a tenant-wide [schedule](identitygovernance-lifecyclemanagementsettings.md) when all scheduled workflows are run.
 The tenant can adopt the Azure AD-defined default schedule where workflows are run every three hours, or modify the schedule to run between 1 hour and 24 hours.

 ## License checks